lauramazzuca21/distributed-cloud-gaming-pipeline/gstreamer-live-streaming/gstreamer-cheatsheet.md

 __The ports through which GStreamer elements communicate with each other are called pads__.
 There exists sink pads, through which data enters an element, and source pads, through which data exits an element.
 It follows naturally that source elements only contain source pads, sink elements only contain sink pads, and filter elements contain both.

 Pads can be of three different types:
-* Sometimes Pads: these kind Pads appear when data starts to flow into an Element that had no pads to begin with, so it learns about them together with the media;
+* __Sometimes Pads__: these kind Pads _appear when data starts to flow into an Element_ that had no pads to begin with, so it learns about them together with the media;
-* Always Pads: these Pads are the regular pads which are always available;
+* __Always Pads__: these Pads are the regular pads which are _always available_;
-* Request Pads: these Pads are created on demand.
+* __Request Pads__: these Pads are _created on demand_.
 The classical example is the tee element, which has one sink pad and no initial source pads: they need to be requested and then tee adds them.
 In this way, an input stream can be replicated any number of times.
 The disadvantage is that linking elements with Request Pads is not as automatic, as linking Always Pads.

 ### C
 ```